Plant care and cultivation

 Water lily

 The plant has large, circular leaves that float on the surface of the water, while its stunning flowers rise out of the water on long stems.
-Water lily flowers come in a range of colors, including white, pink, red and yellow, and they are often fragrant.
+Water lily flowers come in a range of colors, including white, pink, red, and yellow, and they are often fragrant.

 One of the most important characteristics of water lilies is their ability to thrive in a variety of water depths and conditions.
 They are typically found in stagnant or slow-moving bodies of water such as ponds, lakes, and streams.
 Water lilies also provide critical habitat and food for a variety of aquatic life, including fish, frogs, and insects.

 They are relatively easy to grow and maintain and are a popular choice for water gardens and aquatic landscape projects.
 With their stunning beauty and peaceful aura, water lilies are a true symbol of tranquility and serenity.
+Additionally, their leaves help reduce algae growth by limiting sunlight penetration, promoting clearer water.

 There are many species of plants that can thrive in water.
 Whether you are an experienced plant lover or just starting out, be sure to read our article on houseplants that can be easily grown in water.